thinreports/thinreports-examples/estimate/README.md

-# Estimate Ja - Thinreports Examples
+# Sample Estimate - Thinreports Examples

 ## How to run